"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 We initially hypothesized that models would perform similarly on languages from the same family (e.g., Romance languages).
 However, we found that script type (Latin, Cyrillic, Arabic, Devanagari, etc.) was a better predictor of performance than linguistic family.

-3. The Resource Paradox
+3. The resource paradox

 Surprisingly, some mid-resource languages outperformed high-resource ones in specific programming domains.
 For instance, models performed better on Bengali prompts for algorithmic problems than on some European languages, possibly due to the prevalence of Bengali programmers in competitive programming communities.